 Most people spend one day in Strasbourg exploring the sites of this amazing city.
-Wandering the world-famous streets is the top of many people’s bucket list.
+Wandering the streets of world-famous streets alsatian city is the top of many people’s bucket list.
 The food, culture and sheer beauty draw people in from all over the world

 The city of Strasbourg is the capital of the Alsace region in northeast France.
 Strasbourg is a little German and a lot of French because it has been part of both countries over the centuries.
 You will see an amazing mix of both these cultures shine through in the architecture, culture, food and drinks in Strasbourg.

-Luckily all the best things to do in Strasbourg are centrally located to the city.
+Luckily all the best things to do in Strasbourg are centrally located to the historic city centre city.
 This makes visiting Strasbourg in one day very doable for all.
 Strasbourg is a year-round destination and the best time to visit will depend on what you would like to do there In this article, you will find plenty of things to do in Strasbourg in one day.

 Discover La Petite France

 La Petite France, also known as Quartier des Tanneurs in the historic old town of Strasbourg.
 It is listed as a World Heritage Site by UNESCO and features an impressive collection of half-timbered buildings and houses from the 16th and 17th centuries.